 "Did you see tha' Nick?
 The pond was glowin'!"
 Autumn sat cross-legged on the grass next to where he stood some yards away.
 He had not wanted to even chance disturbing the fairy.

 "Yes..."
 He had seen even more, a line had flashed across the valley, the lake, and through the pond, if just for an instant, then another that crossed over the mountain in front of them.

 "This is a revered song of thanks and joy for my people.
-Your people, I saw, sing songs of the same."
-The flute returned to her mouth, and music in two parts were played to a rhythm set by her tail.
+Your people, I saw, sing songs of the same ."
+The flute returned to her mouth, and music in two parts was played to a rhythm set by her tail.
 It began in a solemn tone, and those who listened to it had their souls embraced, and before they understood it, realized that it had become energized and hopeful.
-They were not the only ones enraptured, a cricket crawled out of the grass to the waters edge near Milith'aonga and joined in the song, and then another, and more all over, ringing the still water in harmonious sound.
+They were not the only ones enraptured, a cricket crawled out of the grass to the water's edge near Militha'onga and joined in the song, and then another, and more all over, ringing the still water in harmonious sound.

 It continued to rise from the water and earth until several feet high, and finally became opaque.
-At the crossing the contrasting colors clashed, and similar merged, becoming masses of green, globs of blues at it's base with more at it's peak, lines of browns branching as they rose, bits of reds and yellows.
-It was her marshy home, a fantasy, it's bright colors had even a texture to them like an oil portrait you could reach out and feel.
-Another world lie just a transposition away from ours.
+At the crossing the contrasting colors clashed, and similar merged, becoming masses of green, globs of blues at its base with more at its peak, lines of browns branching as they rose, bits of reds and yellows.
+It was her marshy home, a fantasy, its bright colors had even a texture to them like an oil portrait you could reach out and feel.
+Another world lay just a transposition away from ours.